 Meetings of the Fair and Impartial Policing Committee are in March, June, September and December each year, typically at Vermont Law School in South Royalton.
 In 2019, the meeting dates are March 18, June 17, Sept.
 16 and Dec.
 16 (subject to change; updates will be posted here).

-The initiatives for fair and impartial policing are overseen by Director of Fair and Impartial Policing and Community Affairs Lt.
+The initiatives for fair and impartial policing are overseen by Director of Fair and Impartial Policing and Community Affairs Capt.
 Garry Scott.
 Among the objectives of the director:

 Recruitment and hiring: Working closely with the Office of Professional Development to make improvements in our recruiting efforts, ensuring that prospective members have strong knowledge and understanding of national issues related to policing and are committed to ethical policing and cultivating strong relationships between police and the community.